kubevela/kubevela/docs/design.md

 ## Overview

-KubeVela is a simple, complete, but highly extensible cloud native application platform based on Kubernetes and Open Application Model (OAM).
-KubeVela intends to bring application-centric experience to its end users and democratize building cloud native application platforms for platform engineers.
+KubeVela is a simple, complete, but highly extensible cloud native application platform based on Kubernetes.
+KubeVela intends to bring application-centric experience to end users and democratize building cloud native application platforms for platform engineers.

 ## User Stories